Making Meaning of Results

 Use these tools to help your teams make meaning from survey results.

-The 4D’s: Defensive, Dismissive, Dejected, Downplay the Negative
+The 4D’s: Defensive, Dismissive, Dejected, and Downplay the Negative

 Try this simple — but powerful — activity with your team before you review your YouthTruth data.
 Naming the 4D’s gives your team a shared vocabulary for recognizing four common reactions adults have to student perception feedback.
 Introducing the 4D’s can also help your team to adopt a listening-to-learn mindset.
 As you review your data, try pausing periodically to invite individuals to share if they are experiencing any of the 4D’s.
 We’ve provided notes in the following 4D’s slide show that we encourage you to adapt and make your own.
 You can also read more about using the 4D’s in this related backpack resource.